-Bear vs gorilla round one
+Grizzly bear vs gorilla round one

 Being the faster starter, the gorilla is more proactive in the early stages, circling its larger, rangier opponent.
-The gorilla is feeling out the bear and trying to be the most agile.
+The silverback gorilla is feeling out the bear and trying to be the most agile.

-Slightly concerned by the dancing distraction in front of it, the bear throws back its huge head and lets out a roar of warning, to advise the gorilla against any advance.
+Slightly concerned by the dancing distraction in front of it, the grizzly bear throws back its huge head and lets out a roar of warning, to advise the gorilla against any advance.

 This show of aggression is enthusiastically countered by the gorilla slapping on his chiselled chest – followed by a booming warcry to bait the bear and bring it forward.

 Obliging without hesitation, the grizzly stands up onto its hind legs, leaving the silhouette of the silverback, shaking with anticipation in its shadow.

 Having looked into the whites of each other’s eyes, the two confident combatants think they have seen something which can be used to their advantage.

 Already in the perfectly positioned posture of a sumo wrestler at the beginning of a bout, the gorilla pushes off with its knuckles and toes and flies towards his giant northern adversary.

 Suddenly, forced into a state of ‘fight or flight’, the bear’s ‘never say die’ DNA forces it to an innate intention to destroy.
 A frenzy of flying paws and claws take chunks out of the gorilla, but none of these hits are fatal.